-number of materials, processes, and equipment that represent potential hazards to health and safety.
-The multidisciplinary nature of the research
+Laboratory environments contain materials, processes, and equipment that represent potential hazards to health and safety.

 The principal hazards that can be found in the laboratory work environment

 - Physical hazards - Lasers, magnetic fields, ionizing radiation (UV, gamma

 radiation, x rays), microwave radiation, ultrasound, noise, and apparatus under

 - Chemical hazards - Materials that are flammable, combustible, toxic, carcinogenic,

 teratogenic (cause birth defects), oxidizers, reactive, or corrosive

 - Radiation hazards - Direct radiation